-- The General Operations and Maintenance, or O&M appropriations in each department provides the services with funds to carry out day-to-day activities including but not limited to: Salaries and Benefits, Building Maintenance and Repair, Vehicle / Equipment Maintenance and Repair, Departmental Supplies, Dues and Subscriptions, Staff Training, utility fees, IT requirements, and communications. - As mentioned earlier, salary adjustments, including a 3% COLA, are included effective July 1, 2025, to remain competitive with municipalities throughout the region.
+- The General Operations and Maintenance, or O&M appropriations in each department provides the services with funds to carry out day-to-day activities including but not limited to: Salaries and Benefits, Building Maintenance and Repair, Vehicle / Equipment Maintenance and Repair, Departmental Supplies, Dues and Subscriptions, Staff Training, utility fees, IT requirements, and communications. - As mentioned earlier, this Budget includes a 3% COLA effective July 1, 2025, to remain competitive with municipalities throughout the region.
 This is consistent with the Commissioners efforts to focus on recruitment and retention of staff.